10 Promising practices

 Example: Using a deprivation index to report on community health outcomes

-Using a deprivation index developed by the Institut national de santé publique du Québec (INSPQ),5 the Sudbury & District Health Unit is analyzing the relationships between the level of “deprivation” existing in Greater Sudbury neighbourhoods and several commonly reported health outcomes.
+Using a deprivation index developed by the Institut national de santé publique du Québec (INSPQ),5 Public Health Sudbury & Districts is analyzing the relationships between the level of “deprivation” existing in Greater Sudbury neighbourhoods and several commonly reported health outcomes.
 The INSPQ deprivation index divides socio-economic status into two components, material and social, which together form the deprivation scores for given geographic areas.
 Reporting health data in this way has highlighted that, among other measures of overall health, more deprived areas suffer higher rates of premature death, hospitalizations and emergency room visits.

-Deprivation indices are one tool that health units can use to examine the links between socio-economic status and health outcomes in their communities.
-In the Sudbury & District Health Unit area, strategic reporting of this information to community leaders and decision makers has prompted both dialogue and action to address health inequities, including two pilots of Equity-focused Health Impact Assessment with community agencies.
+Deprivation indices are one tool that public health can use to examine the links between socio-economic status and health outcomes in their communities.
+In the Public Health Sudbury & Districts’ area, strategic reporting of this information to community leaders and decision makers has prompted both dialogue and action to address health inequities, including two pilots of Equity-focused Health Impact Assessment with community agencies.

 What helps me apply purposeful reporting in practice?